Conflict of Interest

 What is considered a SFI?

-- Income exceeding $5,000 from Intellectual Property not managed by Drexel
+Income exceeding $5,000 from Intellectual Property not managed by UW

 When do I disclose?

-At proposal submission, principal investigators submit a FCOI Disclosure Form 1.
-If there is an identified conflict, principal investigators submit Form 2.
+At proposal submission, principal investigators submit a FCOI Disclosure Form 1[PDF].
+If there is an identified conflict, principal investigators submit FCOI Disclosure Form 2 [PDF].
 Should a conflict be reasonably expected to:

 Have a direct and significant impact on the design, conduct or reporting of the sponsored project or